""

 The Department of Geography expects graduate students to progress through a sequence of benchmarks within prescribed time periods.
 These benchmarks constitute a reasonable rate of accomplishment for full-time students holding teaching or research appointments.
 The department recognizes that individual circumstances vary, and not all students progressing toward their academic goals will hit the benchmarks exactly.
 Thus a student’s progress is considered unsatisfactory only after a period of time elapses following an unmet benchmark.
 A student not making satisfactory progress is placed on probation.
 For detailed information about these benchmarks and triggers for probationary status, see the department’s Criteria for Satisfactory Progress.

-The chair (or co-chair) of a Masters student's committee is the student's advisor.
-This individuals must be graduate faculty in Geography or affiliated with Geography.
+The chair (or co-chair) of a master's student's committee is the student's advisor.
+This individual must be graduate faculty in Geography or affiliated with Geography.
 The committee must have at least three members, two of whom must be graduate faculty (or former graduate faculty up to one year after resignation/retirement).
 Two of the three members must be affiliated with the Geography Department.
 The third member may be a qualified individual from within or outside UW-Madison.
 Inclusion of committee members who are not UW-Madison graduate faculty must be approved by the student's advisor.

 15 credits

-Time limits
+Time Limits

 Grievances and Appeals